 Yes, we think so!
-Not only are LED lights power efficient, but they are also small, don’t take up much space, and don’t emit much heat when turned on.
+Not only are LED lights energy efficient, they are also small, don’t take up much space, and don’t emit much heat when turned on.
 These lights are perfect for RV and camper van living.

 Are puck lights dimmable?

-Some pick lights are dimmable, but not all.
+Some puck lights are dimmable, but not all.
 Be sure to check the user manual to ensure the puck lights you want are using are dimmable.